FusionAuth/fusionauth-site/astro/src/content/articles/authentication/webauthn-explained.md

 5. The website verifies the authenticator response
 6. The user is logged in

 Whenever the user authenticates against the relevant authenticator, that is an "authorization gesture".
 It's a gesture because it requires physical interaction.
-This could be biometric like Touch ID, using a PIN, or any other method that an authenticator offers.
+This could be biometric like Touch Id, using a PIN, or any other method that an authenticator offers.
 An authenticator requires a user to be present with the device.

 There are two types of authenticators:

 1. Cross-platform authenticators, such as YubiKeys, which can move between different devices
-2. Platform authenticators, built into the operating system, such as Apple's Face ID or Touch ID, which are tied to a given device
+2. Platform authenticators, built into the operating system, such as Apple's Face Id or Touch Id, which are tied to a given device

 Authenticators store public/private keypairs securely.
 The purpose of an authenticator is to create and hold such keypairs.
 It also needs to expose the public key.
 The entire credential, which includes the public key and associated metadata, is often called a "passkey".
 Further, the authenticator must be able to sign content with the private key.